top of page

 Verse 34: So he went to him and bandaged his wounds, pouring on oil and wine; and he set him on his own animal, brought him to an inn, and took care of him.

-Christ came to bind up the brokenhearted, and those who were afflicted.
+Christ came to bind up the brokenhearted and those who were afflicted.

 Isaiah 61:1 The Spirit of the Lord GOD [is] upon me; because the LORD hath anointed me to preach good tidings unto the meek; he hath sent me to bind up the brokenhearted, to proclaim liberty to the captives, and the opening of the prison to [them that are] bound;

-One translation puts it, 'Kneeling beside him, the Samaritan soothed his wounds with medicine and bandaged them'.
-We see that oil and wine are depicted as medicine.
-In times past, oil was used to soothe wounds, and wine was used as a disinfectant.
-The Bible uses oil as a way to describe God’s Holy Spirit, which soothes and heals us.
+One translation says, Kneeling beside him, the Samaritan soothed his wound with medicine and bandaged them'.
+In this context, oil and wine are depicted as types of medicine.
+In the past, oil was used to soothe wounds, while wine was used as a disinfectant.
+The Bible uses oil as a symbol of God’s Holy Spirit, which brings comfort and healing.

-What is first mentioned and poured out upon a person is the oil.
-It pictures the first step in the healing and conversion of a person.
-God calls people and works with them, and opens their minds to the wounds they have.
-Not physical wounds like a scraped knee, but wounds of the heart and mind accumulated from living and thinking contrary to God’s Will and purpose.
-After accepting the sacrifice of His Son, a person is then baptised into the Body of Christ, which is the Church of God.
+The pouring of oil is the first step in a person's healing and conversion.
+It represents God's calling and His work in opening people's minds to their emotional and mental wounds, which are the result of living and thinking in opposition to God's Will and purpose.
+After accepting the sacrifice of His Son, a person is then baptized into the Body of Christ, which is the Church of God.
+See study paper, 'What is the Church Model?'

-The Church of God is not identified by an incorporated organisation.
-We shouldn’t view incorporated structures as the Church and that we must be members of a specific organisation.
-We as individuals are the Church and make up the body of Christ.
-Christ should be at our head, not the person who heads an incorporated religious organisation (1Cor.
-11:3).
+The Church of God is not defined by a formal (incorporated) organisation.
+We should not consider formal structures as the Church and believe that we must be members of a specific organisation.
+We, as individuals, are the Church and form the body of Christ.
+Christ should be at the forefront, and the only one leading us, and not the person elected as leader of an incorporated religious organisation (1 Corinthians 11:3).

 For we are both God's workers.
 And you are God's field.
 You are God's building.
 (1Cor.
 3:9, NLT, emphasis added)